 Council members normally serve a term as outlined in the current bylaws.

-President – Wes Morgan, RPF
+Past President – Wes Morgan, RPF

 Originally from Seal Cove, Conception Bay South, Wes came to the West Coast to pursue an education in natural resource management in 1992.
 He graduated from West Viking Colleges Forest Ranger Program in 1993 and went on to complete the Forestry Technician Program in 1996.
 After graduation, Wes began his career with the Woodlands Division, Corner Brook Pulp and Paper Ltd. the same year.
 He worked with the Woodlands Division for 11 years taking on a variety of roles including Planning Technician, PCT and Logging Foreman, Reforestation Technician, Utilization Technician, and Road Ballast Supervisor among others.
 Over the years, Wes also worked for a number of harvesting contractors in central and western Newfoundland as foreman on various logging operations.